legend-exp/LegendDataManagement.jl/docs/src/extensions.md

 ```
 ## `SolidStateDetectors` extension

 LegendDataManagment provides an extension for [SolidStateDetectors](https://github.com/JuliaPhysics/SolidStateDetectors.jl).
-This makes it possible to create `SolidStateDetector` instances from LEGEND metadata.
+This makes it possible to create `SolidStateDetector` and `Simulation` instances from LEGEND metadata.

 Example (requires a `$LEGEND_DATA_CONFIG` environment variable pointing to a legend data-config file):